Jewels of Anne of Denmark: Portraits and the jewels in the inventory

+The Portugal diamond

 Anne's 1606 inventory includes, "A faire and great table Diamond being the Diamond of Portingale, set in a plaine thinne Collet of gold, with a very small carnation silk Lace [and] pearl pendant".
 The inventory notes that John Spilman added a gold bodkin shank or stalk.
 The Portugal diamond and the Cobham pearl were recorded later in the seventeenth century by drawings made by Thomas Cletcher, a jeweller of The Hague.
 Cletcher drew jewels belonging to Henrietta Maria during her exile.
 His album is held by the Museum Boijmans Van Beuningen.

+The Annunciation and Actaeon

 Jewels with an Annunciation scene and Diana with three nymphs and Actaeon, probably elements from the lockets given to Anne at baptism of Prince Henry in 1594, were listed together in 1606.
 The Annunciation was given to Anne Livingstone.
 Diana and Actaeon was scrapped by Nicasius Russell to make a basin and ewer in 1609.

+Sea monster

 A jewel in the inventory, dismantled for its diamonds and gold in 1610, depicted a woman on the back of a monster "half a man and half a dragons taile".
 It was suspended by three chains from a gold knop.
 The piece may have been inspired by images such as Albrecht Dürer's enigmatic sea monster.

 A ruby from the Mirror of Great Britain

-King James gave Anne of Denmark the ruby from the jewel known as the 'Mirror of Great Britain' as a New Year's Day gift in January 1608 set in an aigrette with twenty eight small diamonds.
-The ruby may have been replaced by a diamond to make the 'Mirror of Great Britain' into a symmetric jewel, like the hat badge of King James later drawn by Thomas Cletcher.
+King James ordered the creation of a jewel called the "Mirror of Great Britain", apparently to commemorate the Union of the Crowns of 1603.
+He gave Anne of Denmark the ruby from the Mirror jewel as a New Year's Day gift in January 1608, set in an aigrette with twenty eight small diamonds.
+The ruby in the Mirror may have been replaced by a diamond to make the Mirror of Great Britain into a symmetric jewel, like the hat badge of King James later drawn by Thomas Cletscher.

-Contarini noted King James wearing a hat badge with 'five diamonds of extraordinary size' at dinner in February 1610, perhaps the 'Mirror of Great Britain' in this alternative configuration.
+The Venetian ambassadors Francesco Contarini and Marc' Antonio Correr noted King James wearing a hat badge with "five diamonds of extraordinary size" at dinner in February 1610, perhaps the Mirror of Great Britain in this alternative configuration.
 The Mirror's pendant diamond was the famous Sancy.
+The Mirror of Great Britain without the ruby was described in two inventories made in 1625.

+Anne's collection furnished a gem for one of the King's hat badges.
+Anne's inventory mentions that a lozenge diamond was taken from an old jewel to be used at the top of a hat badge belonging to King James that was shaped as an initial "I".
+John Spilman and William Herrick made "a jewel in fashion like an I" for James in 1604 which included two balas rubies and a great and a small diamond.